faster-cpython/ideas/3.12/tier2.md

 ## Optimizing traces

 Optimizing traces is a well research area.
-Rather reguritate that research we run through how the above trace would be optimized, as an example.
+Rather than regurgitate that research we run through how the above trace would be optimized, as an example.